ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 LocalSpecifier.WithPort(PortNumber)
 ~~~

-Calling Rendezvous() on a Preconnection with an any-source multicast group
+Calling `Rendezvous` on a Preconnection with an any-source multicast group
 address as the Remote Endpoint will join the multicast group, and also
-indicates that the resulting connection can be used to send messages to the
+indicates that the resulting connection can be used to send Messages to the
 multicast group.
-The Rendezvous() call will return both a Connection that
+The `Rendezvous` call will return both a Connection that
 can be used to send to the group, that acts the same as a connection
-returned by calling Initiate() with a multicast Remote Endpoint, and a
+returned by calling `Initiate` with a multicast Remote Endpoint, and a
-Listener that acts as if Listen() had been called with a multicast Remote
+Listener that acts as if `Listen` had been called with a multicast Remote
 Endpoint.
-Calling Rendezvous() on a Preconnection with a source-specific multicast
+Calling `Rendezvous` on a Preconnection with a source-specific multicast
-group address as the Local Endpoint results in an EstablishmentError.
+group address as the Local Endpoint results in an `EstablishmentError`.

-The following API calls can be used to configure a Preconnection before calling Rendezvous():
+The following API calls can be used to configure a Preconnection before calling `Rendezvous`:

 ~~~
 RemoteSpecifier.WithMulticastGroupIPv4(GroupAddress)